linode/docs/docs/security/upgrading/upgrade-to-ubuntu-18-04.md

 The steps required in this guide require root privileges.
 Be sure to run the steps below as **root** or with the `sudo` prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

-In order to prepare you Linode for upgrade, the following steps will:
+In order to prepare your Linode for upgrade, the following steps will:

 1. Install updates for Ubuntu 16.04.